google/traceur-compiler/CONTRIBUTING.md

 1. We will squash all the commits together before pushing.
 The pull request message body will be used as the commit message.

-Committers will use 'pulley' created from https://github.com/arv/pulley/tree/codereview-tweaks (Build by using git clone / grunt / sudo npm install -g .)
+Committers will use 'pulley' created from the codereview-tweaks branch of https://github.com/arv/pulley (Build by using git clone / git checkout codereview-tweaks / grunt / sudo npm install -g .)